x7-labs/git-code-annotate/README.rst

 Annotation syntax
 =================

-All additions to the code are seen as annotations and the annotation tool will provide some contents.
+All additions to the code are seen as annotations and the annotation tool will provide some context.
 That said some preprosessing on the annotations is performed

 * Annotations may start with an enpty comment line
 * Lines may start with # , //, */ or /*.
 These comment markers and the white spaces that before those markers will be removed.